 Catered Lunch / Kitchen Program Co-ordinator

 Wendy was born in Glasgow, Scotland and was raised in a small village called Tighnabruaich, Argyll, Scotland.
 Wendy graduated from Clydebank College, Scotland in catering and hotel management.
-Wendy’s love of children inspired her working for the past 20 years caring for children, including a two-year position as a nanny in Germany.
+Wendy’s love of children inspired her work for the past 20 years caring for children, including a two-year position as a nanny in Germany.
 Wendy moved to Canada in 1997.
 Recently she availed of the opportunity to attend the Foundation for Montessori Education in Toronto and has earned a diploma in teaching assistance.

 Beatriz Narvaez, BA, AMI (Casa Assistant Course)